The population of Ellsworth was 405 in 1930.

 Ellsworth Turkeys in the 1930s

-history that began in 1929 with only fifty birds and one flock owner.
+in a colorful history that began in 1929 with only fifty birds and one

-This humble beginning may be attributed to town banker, Homer Brinton,
+flock owner.
+This humble beginning may be attributed to town banker,

-who raised the turkeys on his farm.
-During the busy Thanksgiving
+Homer Brinton, who raised the turkeys on his farm.
+During the busy

-and Christmas seasons, the processing was done in the bank basement.
+Thanksgiving and Christmas seasons, the processing was done in the bank

-Other farmers in the area became interested in turkeys.
-Through the
+incubators in 1936.
+Other farmers in the area became interested in

-years, there was a complete turn around on the Ellsworth faming community;
+turkeys.
+Through the years, there was a complete turn around on the

 A photo on Page 5C shows people